cosmos72/hyperluminal-mem/README.md

    and `mwrite-object-slots`.
 See `MWRITE-OBJECT-SLOTS` for details.

-- `MLIST-OBJECT-SLOTS` is a generic function, useful to implement `msize-object`, `mread-object` and `mwrite-object` when extending Hyperluminal-DB.
+- `MLIST-OBJECT-SLOTS` is a generic function, useful to implement `msize-object`, `mread-object` and `mwrite-object` when extending Hyperluminal-MEM.
    See `MWRITE-OBJECT-SLOTS` for details.

-- `MSIZE-OBJECT-SLOTS` is a generic function, useful to implement `msize-object` when extending Hyperluminal-DB.
+- `MSIZE-OBJECT-SLOTS` is a generic function, useful to implement `msize-object` when extending Hyperluminal-MEM.
 See `MWRITE-OBJECT-SLOTS` for details.

-- `MREAD-OBJECT-SLOTS` is a generic function, useful to implement `mread-object` when extending Hyperluminal-DB.
+- `MREAD-OBJECT-SLOTS` is a generic function, useful to implement `mread-object` when extending Hyperluminal-MEM.
 See `MWRITE-OBJECT-SLOTS` for details.

-- `MWRITE-OBJECT-SLOTS` is a generic function, useful to implement `mwrite-object` when extending Hyperluminal-DB.
+- `MWRITE-OBJECT-SLOTS` is a generic function, useful to implement `mwrite-object` when extending Hyperluminal-MEM.
 Details:

    The mechanism described in `MWRITE-OBJECT` above is very powerful and general, but sometimes all you need is to serialize/deserialize the slots of a standard-object: in this case it surely feels overcomplicated.

-   For such purpose, Hyperluminal-DB provides the functions `msize-object-slots`, `mread-object-slots` and `mwrite-object-slots` which automatically obtain the slots of an object (more details below) and call the appropriate function among `msize`, `mread`, `mwrite` on each slot.
+   For such purpose, Hyperluminal-MEM provides the functions `msize-object-slots`, `mread-object-slots` and `mwrite-object-slots` which automatically obtain the slots of an object (more details below) and call the appropriate function among `msize`, `mread`, `mwrite` on each slot.